biolab/orange3/doc/widgets/bioinformatics/PIPAx.md

 8. If username and passwords are not given, only the public experiments will be accessible.
 Alternatively you can access the entire ??? data base.
 9. **PIPAx** widget lists available experiment data, which can be filtered with the *Search* box at the top.
+   To select which attributes to display in the widget right-click on the attribute name.

 Example
 -------